 If you haven’t heard of Stefano Ganddini then you’re missing out.
-He blogs over at Collegetopia.co and shares some kick ass life improvement strategies.
+He blogged over at Collegetopia.co and shared some kick ass life improvement strategies.
 He’s well-known for his preference for cold showers and has shared his work all over the study blog circuit.

 This blog has a ton about different strategies students can use to improve their grades.
 Getting good grades can feel pretty damn good but it’s not (even close) to everything.
 We regularly get comments and questions for Q/A about how to manage the social aspect of school.

 Stefano has his own interesting experiences on the subject that should help get to the bottom of mastering social skills in college.
 So… to the “black-belt life optimizer” himself…